-One of the first steps to improving your credit, is to make sure you know what your score is.
-There’s so many free websites you can use to check your credit score.
-Each site is linked to a different agency; thus, your credit score will be on different scales depending which website you use.
+One of the first steps to improving your credit is to make sure you know what your score is.
+There are so many free websites you can use to check your credit score.
+Each site is linked to a different agency; thus, your credit score will be on different scales depending on which website you use.
 There is MSEs Credit Club, Clear Score and Noddle.
 Whilst they don’t provide you with the fully updated version of your credit score (unless you pay), you can see everything with about a 2-month delay.
-You’ll be able to see check for any errors on your account, including being linked to someone (financially) with bad credit, as well as any cases of fraud or other errors.
-These can be fixed, if proven false, and removed from your account – which means you credit score should be better off.
+You’ll be able to see a check for any errors on your account, including being linked to someone (financially) with bad credit, as well as any cases of fraud or other errors.
+These can be fixed, if proven false, and removed from your account – which means your credit score should be better off.

 There are some really simple things you can do to help your credit score.
 Registering for the electoral list can help improve your credit profile, as well as ensuring that you’re not changing address too much.
 It’s about building up a presence, so your reliability can be established by lenders.
 If you’re living at home, with family, ask for your name to be put on the some of the bills, this will help improve your credit score (even if you don’t actually pay the bill yourself… Thanks mum).

 If you’ve got any outstanding debt, then it’s key to ensure that you clear it (if possible) missing repayments on loans, credit cards and bills can negatively impact your credit score, which means you’ll be unable to get better rates in the future.
 By paying those debts on time, and clearing them, your score will begin to increase.
 Paying your mum that £20 you owe doesn’t count (and she can wait), your credit score is more important – just ask nicely to repay her later…